-Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into some of the four main areas of the platform: Strategy, Define, Plan, and Discover.
+Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into the main areas of the platform:

 At Craft.io, we believe your roadmap is a critical strategic planning and communication tool.
 The Strategy section provides you with a flexible space to develop your roadmap and communicate it in different ways to various stakeholders.
 Within the Strategy section, you will find:

-In the Define section, two useful views allow PMs to outline feature specs, organize their data according to their preferred hierarchy, and visualize how new features are to be prioritized.
+In the Define section, you can find useful, out-of-the-box views which allow PMs to outline feature specs, organize their data according to their preferred hierarchy and visualize how new features are to be prioritized.

 Spec Editor: Create the supporting documentation for your product here, including describing the user problem, business opportunity, and the corresponding solution design and spec requirements.
-The Spec Editor is where you can see your entire workspace hierarchy as well as add new Epics and Features, and write detailed specs in a doc-like format.
+The Spec Editor is where you can see your entire workspace hierarchy as well as add new Ework items and write detailed specs in a doc-like format.

 Tap into best-practice templates to write clearer, more refined specs from the get-go, or create your own templates to align the product organization to work using the same methodology.

 We’ve created a quick Editor overview to help you get started.

 Story Mapping: A powerful visual tool to help define and prioritize your Product’s Features.
 Story Mapping is great for the initial ideation and specification of a new Product and gives you a sticky-note type environment to quickly add and view new areas of your product.